 Be sure to mark all items, including your duffel bag, with your name using a permanent marking pen.
 You will be living in a small but comfortable space on the vessel.
 It is your responsibility to keep it clean and neat.

 The following is a list of recommended items to bring on board:

 - Toilet Articles (enough to last up to 3 months) – toothbrush, toothpaste, shampoo, deodorant, razor (electric okay), shaving cream, comb, soap, feminine hygiene items, nail clippers, Q-tips, sewing kit

-- Seven or eight full sets of work clothes: warm shirts, jeans, underwear, socks plus work shoes, comfortable shoes, shower thongs, wool cap, and warm jacket (laundry is done for you once a week)
+- Seven or eight full sets of work clothes: warm shirts, t-shirts, sweatshirts and sweatpants, long underwear/thermals, underwear, socks plus work shoes, comfortable shoes, shower thongs, wool cap, and warm jacket (laundry is done for you once a week)

 - Extra glasses or contact lenses, plus solution (contacts are not allowed in some areas of the factory)

 - Prescriptions and medicines you are taking to last up to 3 months (these must be reported when you sign on the vessel)

 - Stamps, stationery, and envelopes

 - Non-electric alarm clock